jhpyle/docassemble/_docs/config.md

 with the `sslcert`, `sslkey`, and `sslrootcert` parameters of [libpq].
 These parameters must refer to the names of files present in the **docassemble** certificates directory.
-If you are using [S3] or [Azure Blob Storage], these files are stored under `certs`; otherwise, the files must be present in `/usr/share/docassemble/certs/`.
-Note that if you change these files, you will need to stop and start you **docassemble** server for the changes to be recognized.
+If you are using [S3] or [Azure Blob Storage], these files are stored under `certs/`;
+otherwise, the files must be present in `/usr/share/docassemble/certs/` at the time the system initializes (from there, they will be copied into other directories).
+For instructions on loading your own certificates when using [Docker], see [managing certificates with Docker].
+See also the [`certs`] Configuration directive.

 ## <a name="sql ping"></a>Avoiding SQL errors